dschork-lab/BDA_Wiki_Projekt/README.md

 ---

-Alternatively creating the topics can be done via the UI component Access ``localhost:9000`` and click `+ new`
+Alternatively creating the topics can be done via the UI-Component

+Access ``localhost:9000`` and click `+ new`